 Oral rehydration powder can be purchased from a pharmacy.
 Be sure to mix the powder in safe water.

-You can make your own mixture by dissolving ½ teaspoonful each salt and baking soda and 4 tablespoonsful sugar in 4 ¼ cups (1 liter) water.
+You can make your own mixture by dissolving ½ teaspoon (tsp) salt and ½ tsp baking soda and 4 tbsp of sugar in 4 ¼ cups (1 liter) water.

-If you take diuretics, ask your health care provider if you need to stop taking the diuretic while you have diarrhea.
-Never stop or change medicines before talking to your doctor.
+If you take diuretics, ask your provider if you need to stop taking the diuretic while you have diarrhea.
+Never stop or change medicines before talking to your provider.

-For the most common causes of food poisoning, your doctor will NOT prescribe antibiotics.
+For the most common causes of food poisoning, your provider will NOT prescribe antibiotics.

 You can buy medicines at the drugstore that help slow diarrhea.

-Most people fully recover from the most common types of food poisoning within 12 - 48 hours.
+Most people fully recover from the most common types of food poisoning within 12 to 48 hours.
 Some types of food poisoning can cause serious complications.